balta2ar/balta2ar.github.com/source/_posts/2013-10-13-download-itunes-u-course-the-hacker-way.markdown

 ### Step 5.
 Download the course

-Now it only remains to read titles and links and download them.
+Now all that is left is to read titles and links and download them.
 I prefer to use [aria2c](http://aria2.sourceforge.net/)

 ```